The BenQ ZOWIE XL2411P is a 24″ 1080p 144Hz 1ms gaming monitor aimed at serious competitive gamers.

 The monitor frame is specifically designed to reduce reflections, in addition to having a matte screen surface.

-Connector ports include a Dual-Link DVI, a DisplayPort, and an HDMI though 144Hz is only supported over DisplayPort and DVI.
+Connector ports include Dual-Link DVI, DisplayPort, and HDMI.
+144Hz is only supported over DisplayPort and DVI.
 Additionally, there’s a headphones jack but no built-in speakers nor USB ports.

 Price & Similar Monitors

-The BenQ ZOWIE XL2411P price is $289 MSRP though it’s often available for less.
+The BenQ ZOWIE XL2411P price is around $250 MSRP though it’s often available for less.

 On Amazon, you will also find the BenQ ZOWIE XL2430 which is the same monitor but with the extra ‘S. Switch’ device that you can use to quickly adjust and change OSD settings and presets.